pantheon-systems/documentation/source/_docs/disaster-recovery.md

 With Disaster Recovery in place, Pantheon monitors datacenter health and proactively manages failover to avoid or minimize data loss.

 Recovery Point Objective (**RPO**) is a baseline of reasonably acceptable data loss in the event of a major outage.
 In short, think “lost transactions.”
 The RPO is largely determined by whether there is replication lag or not, which can result from heavy transactional load on the site’s database.
-We rarely see replication lag, and when we do, we have automated tools to rebuild the site’s replica as well as to alert our team if a site is consistently experiencing replication lag.
+We rarely see replication lag, and when we do, we have automated tools to rebuild the site’s replica and alert our team if a site is consistently experiencing replication lag.
 This way, we can proactively notify you so you can work toward a solution.
 For sites with DR enabled, Pantheon’s RPO is 5 minutes.

 Recovery Time Objective (**RTO**) is the target amount of time within which a business process must be restored after a disaster in order to avoid unacceptable consequences from a break in business continuity.
 In short, think “time down.”
 For sites with DR enabled, Pantheon’s RTO is 15 minutes.